 Seiko Automatic Analog Watch features some of the finest combinations of Japanese meet Western engineering.
 It is a common favorite among watch owners due to its affordable price, but also its state-of-the-art features and functions.

-The face of these dive watches are covered by a non-reflective hardlex crystal that is not only shock-resistant but also extremely durable.
+The face of these dive watches is covered by a non-reflective Hardlex crystal that is not only shock-resistant but also extremely durable.
 The markings of the watch are large enough to be legible in any condition, even in poor visibility.